Tutorial Gateway

 Python Method Overriding in Multiple Inheritance

-This Python example shows how to perform method overloading in multiple inheritance situation.
-Refer to the Python Inheritance in Python.
+This Python example shows how to perform method overloading in multiple inheritance situations.

 class Employee: